 At the end of the endowment, participants symbolically return to the Lord’s presence as they enter the celestial room.
 There you can take time to ponder, pray, read the scriptures, or quietly share your thoughts with family and friends.
 It is a place of peace, where you can also find comfort and divine guidance.

 All who participate in the endowment ceremony are encouraged to pay attention to what is being taught.
 Your experience will be more fulfilling when you go with the intent to be taught by the Holy Ghost.
 Don’t worry about remembering or understanding everything the first time.
 Temple workers will always be there to help and assist you.
 It isn’t a test, but a chance to feel closer to Heavenly Father and Jesus Christ.
 Focus on the joy of being in the house of the Lord and the spiritual impressions you receive.

 Draw Closer to the Lord

-The temple endowment is a necessary step toward salvation and returning to Heavenly Father, but it’s also an opportunity to come closer to Jesus Christ—to know Him better and follow His example.
-Of course, all of the promised blessings of the endowment are dependent on our faithfulness.
+The temple endowment is a necessary step toward salvation and returning to Heavenly Father.
+It is also a time to come closer to Jesus Christ—to know Him better and follow His example.
+Of course, all of the promised blessings of the endowment depend on our faithfulness.

-After you’ve received your own endowment, you can return to the temple and participate in both initiatory and endowment ordinances for people who have passed away.
-As with all other ordinances performed in the temple, those who have died are aware of the service you have provided and can choose whether or not to accept what you have done on their behalf.
+After you’ve received your own endowment, return to the temple as often as you can.
+When you do, you can take part in initiatory and endowment ordinances for ancestors and others who have passed away.
+As with all other ordinances performed in the temple, those who have died know of your service and can choose whether or not to accept what you have done for them.

 Your participation also allows you the chance to hear the blessings, instructions, and covenants again.
-Through your temple experiences, you will notice more ways the endowment relates to the plan of salvation and blesses your life.
+As you attend the temple, you will notice more ways the endowment relates to the plan of salvation and blesses your life.
 What you learn and feel will become clearer and more precious to you over time.
 As you visit, you will feel God’s love and be reminded of what matters most.